UtaUtaUtau/nnsvslabeling/README.md

 This will only directly translate timing according to the BPM of the UST.
 It puts all notes at middle C (C4).

-Update 09/28: lab2ust now quantizes notes.
+Update 09/28/2021: lab2ust now quantizes notes.
 You need to specify the note length of the quantization though.
 Here's a list of note lengths for quantization.
 If you don't want quantization, just put 1.

+Update 03/02/2022: lab2ust can now read `.frqs` to automatically place the pitches of the notes.
+It is recommended to generate `.frqs` with moresampler for highest accuracy.
+PS: It can ONLY read `.frqs` so you would need to convert the `.mrq` to `.frq`.
+This can be done with frq editor.
+If you are OK with checking the frequencies instead, you can generate with speedwagon instead.

 | Quantize | Note Length |
 | --- | --- |